 In Uganda Police Force, the question of gender inclusion is not new in its administration.
-The gender policy of the Uganda Police Force was developed to establish an inclusive and gender responsive Uganda police force that respects and upholds the rights and dignity of women, men, girls and boys.
-The policy offers practical guidelines on a range of human resource issues in order to make processes more gender sensitive in every department to achieve the 30% women participation, empowerment, representation and gender equality at large.
-However, the Uganda Police Force experience with gender inclusion still shows that it has not benefitted much due to reluctance in policy implementation and the female officers not really fully positioned for the challenges of high ranks bending to biological roles.
+The gender policy of the Uganda Police Force is developed to establish an inclusive and gender responsive Uganda police force that respects and upholds the rights and dignity of women, men, girls and boys.
+The policy offers practical guidelines on a range of human resource issues in order to make processes more gender sensitive in every department to achieve the 30% women participation, empowerment, representation and gender equality.
+However, the Uganda Police Force experience with gender inclusion still shows that it has not benefitted much due to reluctance in policy implementation and the female officers not fully positioned to face the challenges of high ranks bending to biological roles.